Nancy4510/project2_client/README.md

 - As a user, I want to be able to see the form in which I can submit a ticket.

-- As a user, I want to be able to see all the tickets I've created or just see one ticket.
+- As a user, I want to be able to see all the tickets I've created.

 - As a user, I want to be able to update and/or remove a ticket.